 4. The Suggestion to Move Platforms & Video Call

 Next, the scammer will try to move the interaction to a platform that will enable video chat—and access to more personal information.
-These platforms include Skype, Google Hangouts, and Facebook.
+These platforms include Skype, Google Hangouts, and Facebook (article: What to do if someone is threatening to post pictures of you on Facebook).
 If the victim is using an anonymous account, or an account that does not feature their full real name, the sextortionist will ask to move the chat to a platform with more details about the victim.

 5. The Sextortionist Manipulates the Target Into Engaging in Intimate Behavior

 Once a video chat begins, the sextortionist will try to manipulate the victim into engaging in sexual behavior.
 Some sextortionists will use recordings from a pornographic website to make it look like the victim is chatting with a real person in a similar situation.
 The sextortionist’s goal is to obtain embarrassing (or damaging) content from the victim.

 The scammer will record and preserve the entire chat and every video.
 They will also visit any other public social media profile the victim has and record the victim’s list of friends.
 Some sextortionists will conduct a public record search on the victim to find their address, family members, and employer.
 Once the sextortionist has enough information—and embarrassing content—they will stop chatting.
 Then, they will begin threatening to “release” or “post” the compromising content unless the victim meets their demands.

 Minc Law Sextortion Tip: Since the COVID-19 pandemic began, the increased usage of video conferencing and online conversation spaces has led to an increase in sextortion attempts.
 For more information about how to protect yourself during this new era of digital risk, see our article ‘How to Avoid Sextortion Scams During COVID-19’.